Clean Buildings Performance Standard

 Note: Buildings unable to develop a target EUI shall pursue compliance in accordance with the investment criteria performance metric and are not required to create an ESPM.

-The EMP and O&M are mandatory requirements for all covered commercial buildings.
+The EMP and O&M program are mandatory requirements for all covered buildings.
 Implementation of these requirements can begin at any time.
-The O&M Requirements must be implemented 12 months prior to the mandatory compliance date.
+The O&M program requirements must be implemented 12 months prior to the mandatory compliance date.

 Tip: Designate an Energy Manager and identify your qualified person.
-A qualified person requires specific expertise, and certification.
-Click here for defined roles and responsibilities.
+A qualified person requires specific expertise and certification.
+Select this link for defined roles and responsibilities.